nattokin/go-backlog/README.md

 ## Feature

 - You can request each API endpoint using the Backlog API client created from the API base URL and token.
-- Converts API response to a corresponding structure.
+- Converts API responses to idiomatic Go structs.
-- Structures are provided for all endpoints and responses.
+- Structs are provided for all API endpoints and responses.

 ## Requirements